-Land Hermit Crabs are an interesting pet that when kept healthy and happy will live for a number of years, if you are willing to pay for the essentials.
-If you can provide heat, humidity, hide spots, good hygiene, food and suitable water then you are part the way to keeping healthy hermit crabs.
+Land Hermit Crabs are an interesting pet that when kept healthy and happy will live for a number of years.
+If you are willing to pay for the essentials: to provide heat, humidity, hide spots, good hygiene, food and suitable water; then you are part the way to keeping healthy hermit crabs.

 It is important that you choose the hermit crabs that are suitable for your family and crabitat.
 If you only have room for a small crabitat in your home, then it may be best that you choose small hermit crabs.
 Larger hermit crabs need more room to move about within your tank, and will need larger versions of water dishes, food dishes, hideouts and the like.
 It is also important that if you have small children, that you do not buy jumbo hermit crabs which may be able to break the skin with a nip.
 Many larger hermit crabs are more wary of being dropped and will latch on if they feel in danger.
 It may be wise to choose micro, teenie or small hermit crabs for toddlers Even if they do nip, it doesn’t hurt or cause distress.

 Land Hermit Crabs need fresh food and water every day.
 If you are not able to be there to provide these essential needs, it is important that you find someone to look after your hermit crabs if you are gone for more than two days.
 A ZooMed Repti-Reservoir may be helpful in providing water during the day if you work, as the reservoir holds a few days worth of water, and operates as the refillable dog bowls do, just a smaller version.